hoc-labs/article-progression/README.md

 </section>
 ```

-You should the following areas of your HTML wrapped in  `<section>` elements:
+You should have the following areas of your HTML wrapped in  `<section>` elements:

 * Article Title Section
 * Video Section
 * Article TOC Section
-* Each Article Topic Section
+* Each Article Detail Section

 ## Title Section